 Before taking this medicine

-You should not use this medicine if you have ever had a severe allergic reaction to cefazolin or any other cephalosporin antibiotic, such as:
+Cefazolin can cause serious or life-threatening allergic reactions.
+You should not use cefazolin if you have ever had a severe allergic reaction to an antibiotic, such as:

 How is cefazolin given?

-This medicine can cause unusual results with certain lab tests for glucose (sugar) in the urine.
+This medicine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using cefazolin.

 What happens if I miss a dose?